Dominika Hašková

-Dominika "Domi" Hašková (born 3 May 1995) is an American-born Czech singer who represented the Czech Republic in the Eurovision Song Contest in 2022 with her electro-pop group We Are Domi.
+Dominika "Domi" Hašková (born 3 May 1995) is an American and Czech singer who represented the Czech Republic in the Eurovision Song Contest in 2022 with her electro-pop group We Are Domi.
 The band made it to the finals and finished 22nd overall.

 Early life

 Hašková was born on 3 May 1995 in Buffalo, New York, USA to Dominik Hašek and Alena Hašková.
 Her father was goalie for the Buffalo Sabres between 1992 and 2001.
 They left Buffalo in 2002 after her father was traded to the Detroit Red Wings.
 They spent the 2005–06 NHL season in Ottawa, Canada before returning to Detroit.
 The family moved to Prague's Vršovice district, where she attended an international school, when she was 13.
 Her parents divorced in 2012.
 She has an older brother, Michal, and a younger brother from her father's second marriage.

 Hašková began playing the transverse flute when she was six because it made her feel like a princess.
 In Prague, she sang in the choir and took private singing lessons and considered studying musicals prior to her audition for Leeds College of Music, when she decided to pursue singing.
 She stopped playing flute during university to focus on singing, composing and performing.